 - Montreal is home to the world-famous Cirque de Soleil circus troupe.

 - And lastly, Quebec has an underground city!!

 Starting to like the place?

-However, Quebec also has its share of problems including a declining population and a shortage of skilled workers.
-In fact, the province is projected to have a shortage of around 20,000 nurses by 2022.
+However, Quebec also has its share of problems, including a declining population and a shortage of skilled workers.
+The province is projected to have a shortage of around 20,000 nurses by 2022.
 This is a large-scale setback that the government plans to resolve by attracting more newcomers to the land.